+An initiator shall signal ORBs to targets in the same order as they are presented by its application clients and services.
 An initiator shall report completion status to its application clients and services in the same order as the status block(s) are written to the initiator's status_FIFO.
-This additional requirement is necessary to permit the ordered execution of ORBs within a single queue even though the target reports that it implements the SBP-2 unordered execution model in its configuration ROM.
+These additional requirements are necessary to permit the ordered execution of ORBs within a single queue even though the target reports that it implements the SBP-2 unordered execution model in its configuration ROM.